csreuter/csreuter.github.io/_posts/2023-02-16-usage-pricing.md

 Your product is unique, and if you follow these rules without thought you’re going to fail.
 At early stages, experiment with pricing by talking to prospective users.
 At mid-to-later stages, talk to your existing customers or introduce different pricing metrics/caps into new deals.
 At all stages, don’t be afraid to change your pricing until you find what works for you.

 Have a different take?
 [I want to hear about it](https://twitter.com/csreuter).

+[^1]: A previous version of this had a typo, where dbt was listed instead of db2.
+Big shoutout to [Emil Christensen](https://github.com/EmilRex) for the catch!